-- community health assessment and improvement planning,
+- Community health assessment and improvement planning (CHA/CHIP)

-- workforce assessment and development planning,
+- Workforce assessment and development planning

-- regular agency assessment against national standards, and
+- Regular agency assessment against national standards

-- pursuit and maintenance of public health accreditation.
+- Pursuit and maintenance of public health accreditation

 NACCHO's Performance Improvement Team helps build the performance improvement capacity of health departments and their partners by providing tailored technical assistance including a wide range of tools, trainings, publications, and other resources, as well as opportunities for peer networking and learning.

 Our vision is that local health departments are mission-driven, high-performing organizations with cultures of quality that achieve and celebrate excellence.

 NACCHO's Performance Improvement team has combined the MAPP Network Update and AccreditNATION to create a single monthly newsletter now known as P.I.
 Compass!
 This newsletter will feature resources and events under the performance improvement umbrella, including the areas of accreditation, quality improvement, performance management, CHA/CHIP, and health equity.

 Please forward this information to your colleagues and partners, and encourage them to subscribe.

 To subscribe, type your e-mail address into the box below and click "Submit."